minuit2 0.5.2

 MnMigrad (Variable Metric)

-The primary workhorse.
-Uses a quasi-Newton method with the Davidon-Fletcher-Powell (DFP) rank-2 update of the approximate inverse Hessian.
-This is the same algorithm used in Fortran MINUIT since 1975 and in ROOT's C++ Minuit2.
+The default minimizer for smooth problems.
+A quasi-Newton method with the Davidon-Fletcher-Powell (DFP) rank-2 update of the approximate inverse Hessian — the same algorithm used in Fortran MINUIT since 1975 and in ROOT's C++ Minuit2.

-• Convergence: Quadratic near the minimum — typically the fastest for smooth, well-behaved functions.
+• Convergence: quadratic near the minimum, usually the fastest choice for smooth functions.

-• Output: Approximate covariance matrix at the minimum (can be improved to exact by running Hesse afterwards).
+• Output: approximate covariance matrix at the minimum (run Hesse afterwards to make it exact).

-• Use case: Chi-square fits, maximum likelihood estimation, any smooth objective function.
+• Use case: chi-square fits, maximum likelihood estimation, any smooth objective.

-• Not recommended for: Discontinuous or very noisy functions — use Simplex instead.
+• Avoid for: discontinuous or noisy functions — use Simplex instead.

 use minuit2::MnMigrad;